BigDataDevs/kafka-elasticsearch-consumer/README.md

 Indexer application Spring configuration is specified in the kafka-es-context-public.xml:
 [kafka-es-context.xml](src/main/resources/spring/kafka-es-context-public.xml)

-Consumer start options can be specified with system property `offsets.config.path`.
-The value of this property can be `RESTART`, `EARLIEST`, `LATEST`, `CUSTOM:start_offset` which applied for all partitions or path to file where custom offset options can be specified per partition.
+Consumer start options can be specified with system property `consumer.start.option`.
+The value of this property can be `RESTART`, `EARLIEST`, `LATEST`  which applied for all partitions or `CUSTOM` which requires additional property `consumer.custom.start.options.file`.
+The value of `consumer.custom.start.options.file` property is an absolute path to the custom start offsets configuration file.
 (Look to [kafka-es-indexer-start-options.config](src/main/resources/config/kafka-es-indexer-start-options.config)).
 By default `RESTART` option is used for all partitions.

 Examples:
-- `-Doffsets.config.path=RESTART`
-- `-Doffsets.config.path=LATEST`
+- `-Dconsumer.start.option=RESTART`
-- `-Doffsets.config.path=EARLIEST`
+- `-Dconsumer.start.option=LATEST`
-- `-Doffsets.config.path=CUSTOM:500`
+- `-Dconsumer.start.option=EARLIEST`
-- `-Doffsets.config.path=/abs-path/your-kafka-es-indexer-custom-start-options.config`
+- `-Dconsumer.start.option=CUSTOM -Dconsumer.custom.start.options.file=/abs-path/your-kafka-es-indexer-custom-start-options.config`

 # Customization